-The change in our operating performance attributable to foreign currency rates is determined by converting the prior-period reported results using the current-period exchange rates and comparing these prior-period adjusted amounts to the prior-period reported results.
+The change in our operating performance attributable to foreign currency rates is determined by converting the priorperiod reported results using the current-period exchange rates and comparing these prior-period adjusted amounts to the prior-period reported results.
 Although the U.S. Dollar is our reporting currency, a substantial portion of our revenues and expenses are generated in foreign currencies.
 Therefore, our reported results are affected by fluctuations in the currencies in which we conduct our international businesses.
 We do not use derivative financial instruments to manage this translation risk.
 Our exposure is mitigated as the majority of our revenues and expenses in any given market are generally denominated in the same currency.
 Both positive and negative currency fluctuations against the U.S. Dollar affect our consolidated results of operations, and the magnitude of the foreign currency impact on us related to each geographic region depends on the significance and operating performance of the region.
-The primary foreign currencies that impacted our results during 2011 include the Australian Dollar, Brazilian Real, Euro, Japanese Yen and Pound Sterling.
-During 2011, the U.S. Dollar was weaker as compared to all foreign currencies in regions where we primarily conduct our business as compared to the prior-year period, which had a positive impact on our revenue and operating income.
-For 2011, foreign currency fluctuations resulted in net increases of approximately 2% in revenues and operating expenses, which also had no impact on our operating margin percentage.
+The primary foreign currencies that impacted our results during 2011 include the Australian Dollar, Brazilian Real, Euro, Japanese Yen and Pound Sterling, During 2011, the U.S. Dollar was weaker as compared to all foreign currencies in regions where we primarily conduct our business as compared to the prioryear period, which had a positive impact on our revenue and operating income.
+For 2011, foreign currency fluctuations resulted in net increases of approximately 2% in revenues and operating expenses, which had no impact on our operating margin percentage.
+For 2010, foreign currency fluctuations resulted in net increases of approximately 1% in revenues and operating expenses, which also had no impact on our operating margin percentage.
 In recent months, the U.S. Dollar has strengthened against certain currencies, and at current exchange rates, the result would be a slight negative impact on our 2012 revenue and operating income.